 Brilliance is what gives diamonds their wow factor, their sparkle, and it comes from how a stone reflects light.
 Diamonds have a high refractive index but moissanite has double refraction, meaning the back of the stone’s facets reflects twice.
 To the naked eye, the inside of moissanite may appear blurry, slightly yellow, or gray.
 To an armchair expert, the visual difference between the two stone types is clear, and once you see it, it’s hard to unsee the optical comparison.

-Lightbox’s lab-grown diamonds cost $800 a carat.
+Lightbox’s lab-grown diamonds cost 800 USD a carat (or 1500 USD a carat for our Lightbox Finest™ stones).
 Because our lab experts can precisely replicate our high-quality standards with each diamond produced, our pricing is transparent and based on carat weight alone.
-When you purchase a mined diamond, the price fluctuates significantly based on a number of factors, like size, quality of color and clarity, and the type of cut.
+When you purchase a natural diamond, the price fluctuates significantly based on a number of factors, like size, quality of color and clarity, and the type of cut.
 The sum of those factors makes it difficult to estimate price, as it's based on rarity.

-There’s no question that we all just want a little sparkle.
-But for an enduring, stronger, and brighter sparkle that’s as quality as you are, which is why choosing an enduring, stronger, and brighter natural or lab-grown diamond is the go-to choice for value and quality.
+There’s no question that we all want a little sparkle, but for us the enduring, stronger, and brighter natural or lab-grown diamond is the go-to choice for value and quality.